 On September 16 and 21, 2017, the City re-started the community planning process with two all-day open houses which included six mini-workshops.
-The City held an all-day open house with three mini-workshops at the CV Starr Center on September 16, 2017 which was attended by about 60+ participants.
+The City held an all-day open house with three mini-workshops at the CV Starr Center on September 16, 2017 which was attended by about 60+participants.
 An all-day open house with three mini-workshops was held at Town Hall on September 21, 2017 and attended by 80+ participants.
 During the open houses, participants reviewed a number of large poster boards to visualize, understand and discuss the Mill Site reuse.
 Workshop participants asked many questions and many interesting discussions ensued.
 Participants also provided feedback and preferences on a wide range of topics for the reuse of the Mill Site.
 During the mini-workshops, some participants developed their own preferred land use maps.
 Additionally, City staff presented a shortened form of the workshop at a Fort Bragg Rotary Club meeting, a Chamber of Commerce mixer and at a Coastal Mendocino Association of Realtors meeting.
 Approximately 220 people in all attended the Fall 2017 Mill Site Reuse workshops.
+A summary analysis of all workshop input is presented in Attachment 2.

 The City also conducted a Mill Site reuse survey on Survey Monkey (in both English and Spanish).
 The survey was started on September 20, 2017 and ran through October 10, 2017.
 The survey has been completed by 975 persons to date.
+A comprehensive analysis and summary of survey results is presented in Attachment 3.

-On November 8, 2017 the Planning Commission held a public hearing and adopted a Resolution of the Planning Commission of the City of Fort Bragg Recommending that the City Council Submit a Local Coastal Program Amendment (LCP 3-17) to Revise Policies Requiring Specific Plan(s) For Zoning Changes to Properties Located in the Timber Resources Industrial Zone.
+On November 8, 2017 the Planning Commission held a public hearing and adopted a Resolution of the Planning Commission of the City of Fort Bragg Recommending that the City Council Submit a Local Coastal Program Amendment (LCP 3-17) to Revise Policies Requiring Specific Plan(s) For Zoning Changes to Properties Located in the Timber Resources Industrial Zone (Attachment 4).

-On November 27, 2017, the City Council held a public hearing and adopted a City Council Resolution Authorizing Submittal of a Local Coastal Program Amendment (LCP 3-17) Application to Revise Policies Requiring Specific Plan(s) for Zoning Changes to Properties Located in the Timber Resources Industrial Zone.
+On November 27th the City Council held a public hearing and adopted a City Council Resolution Authorizing Submittal of a Local Coastal Program Amendment (LCP 3-17) Application to Revise Policies Requiring Specific Plan(s) for Zoning Changes to Properties Located in the Timber Resources Industrial Zone.

-From January through March 2018, City staff and Coastal Commission staff engaged in negotiations regarding the LCP Amendment to address additional changes to the LCP Amendment application requested by Coastal Commission staff.
-Specifically, the Coastal Commission requested additional submission materials and changes to the wording of the two policies and a supporting Map in the Coastal General Plan.
+From January through March City staff and Coastal Commission staff engaged in negotiations regarding the LCP Amendment to address additional changes to the LCP Amendment application requested by Coastal Commission staff.
+Specifically the Coastal Commission requested additional submission materials and changes to the wording of the two policies and a supporting Map in the Coastal General Plan.
 Each of these changes is described further below.